 - Weekday mornings, first entry (9:00–9:30)

-- Late afternoon weekdays (final slots before closing)
+- Late afternoon weekdays, the final slots before closing

-- November–February excluding public holidays — least crowded, most comfortable
+- November to February excluding public holidays — least crowded, most comfortable

 Worst windows: